 Andrew Hickson established Kingfisher Funerals in 2010 because he saw a need for a truly independent funeral directing business in St Neots and Huntingdon.
 Andrew believes very much in being ‘hands-on’ and will often be seen in the offices, answering the phone, arranging and conducting funerals.
 A dog lover, Andrew introduced Roxie the Labrador to Kingfisher, and now welcomes dogs to visit the premises whenever their owners consider it suitable.
 Andrew’s other passion is travel, and he is slowly ticking off the list of countries he intends to visit, although the list gets ever longer as well.

-Nicki Hallett has worked with Kingfisher for over four years, having been introduced to their unique and refreshing approach to funerals during her training as a Civil Funeral Celebrant.
+Nicki Hallett has worked with Kingfisher since 2014, having been introduced to their unique and refreshing approach to funerals during her training as a Civil Funeral Celebrant.
 Nicki worked for many years as a qualified specialist nurse caring for patients and their families who were accessing End of Life Care services, and was passionate about ensuring individuality, dignity and respect for each person in her care – an ethos Nicki now continues in the bespoke ceremonies she creates with families, for their loved ones.
 Nicki is a member of the Institute of Civil Funerals and works across Cambridgeshire, Suffolk and Bedfordshire in a freelance capacity.
 Nicki enjoys entertaining family and friends, baking and gardening – where her two free range hens are never far from her side.

 Lorraine Inglis is a self-employed funeral celebrant who joined the team at Kingfisher in March 2017, having spent the last 20 years as a registered nurse working in New Zealand and the UK.
 She has been privileged to care for some amazing people over the years who she says have taught her a great deal about human courage and strength.
 This knowledge and life experience underpins everything she has to offer as a funeral celebrant, and she brings true empathy and compassion to her role.
 Lorraine spends her spare time with her family and 2 rescue collies with whom she enjoys walking the Great British countryside and coastal paths.